sirmacik/trustcrypto.github.io/pages/mydoc/faq.md

                         </div>
                         <div id="collapseEight" class="panel-collapse collapse">
                             <div class="panel-body">
-                                The firmware is signed in a blockchain fashion.
-As the OnlyKey is an embedded device, things like memory are limited so verification of a complete firmware file would not be possible on the device.
-However, blocks of firmware can be signed along with the signature of the previous block to create a blockchain that can be verified by the OnlyKey bootloader.
+                                The firmware is signed and only signed firmware can be loaded onto device.
 Additionally, firmware integrity is verified every time the device boots.
 In the event firmware verification fails the device is wiped and signed firmware must be reloaded.
+More information available <a href="https://docs.onlykey.io/security.html#security-features-overview" target="_blank">here.</a>
                             </div>
                         </div>
                     </div>